WISDOM TEETH ADELAIDE - MODERN DENTAL SURGERY

 At your first consultation at Adelaide Tooth Removals & Dental Implants, Dr Andrew Chan will perform a thorough assessment and run through the reasons you may (or may not) want to remove each of your wisdom teeth, and discuss the risks, potential benifits, alternatives and costs of treatment.

+Wisdom teeth can cause pain in a variety of ways.
 The most common way a wisdom tooth causes pain is due to something called 'pericorinitis.'
 When wisdom teeth fail to erupt properly or fully into the mouth, it is often impossible for patients to brush and floss effectively around a partially erupted wisdom tooth.
 This allows food debris and bacteria to build up underneath the gum around the wisdom tooth, often causing an infection, swelling and pain.
+Not being able to floss or brush around a partially erupted wisdom tooth can also cause cavities on the wisdom tooth itself or neighbouring teeth.
+Large cavities can cause severe toothaches.
+Upper wisdom teeth sometimes erupt sideways and rub on patient's cheeks causing painful traumatic ulcers.
+An overupted wisdom tooth can cause patients to bite on to the opposing gum, again causing trumatic ulcers and pain.

 ASYMPTOMATICWISDOM TEETH